 Accompanist, Concert Choir, Choristers 3A, and Music Makers ensembles

-Mrs. Derham joined the Children’s Choirs in 2000 and performed with Concert Choir at Carnegie Hall in 2001 and 2010 and at Lincoln Center in 2013.
+Billie Derham joined the Children’s Choirs in 2000 and performed with Concert Choir at Carnegie Hall in 2001 and 2010 and at Lincoln Center in 2013.
 A member of the music faculty at the University of Missouri-St. Louis, she has been a staff accompanist for the UMSL Music Department, St. Louis Conservatory of Music, and Opera Theatre of St. Louis.
 Mrs. Derham has played for the St. Louis Symphony Chorus, the Bach Society, and many soloists including Christine Brewer, Robert McFerrin, Mark Madsen, and Jay Willoughby.
 She has performed on the Premiere Performance concert series, Christ Church Cathedral concert series, The Sheldon concert series, and many other venues in the St. Louis area and the Midwest as an accompanist and soloist.
 She has also been the organist for Our Savior Lutheran Church in St. Charles, MO since 1995.
 Mrs. Derham graduated magna cum laude from Lindenwood University and with the highest honors from Southern Illinois University with degrees in piano performance.
-Her teachers include Ruth Slenczynska, Jane Allen, Evelyn Mitchell, Patricia Giron, and Groff Bittner.

-Mr. Frazier is a graduate of Southern Illinois University- Edwardsville where he received his Master of Arts degree in Piano Performance and Accompanying under the direction of Dr. Linda Perry.
+Michael Frazier is a graduate of Southern Illinois University- Edwardsville, where he received his Master of Arts degree in Piano Performance and Accompanying.
 In addition to his work with The St. Louis Children’s Choirs, he serves as accompanist for Main Street United Methodist Church, Lindenwood University, the Ladue School District, and is an adjunct professor of Piano at Missouri Baptist University.
 Mr. Frazier also serves as musical director and accompanist for several theaters in the St. Louis metro area and is a private piano instructor.

 Accompanist, Choristers 3B ensemble

-Ms. Gallaher is a recent graduate of the University of Minnesota–Twin Cities where she completed a Masters of Music degree in Collaborative Piano and Coaching with Timothy Lovelace.
-A St. Louis native and Cor Jesu Academy graduate, Sarah is thrilled for her first year joining the St. Louis Children’s Choirs staff.
-Sarah serves as choral accompanist at Fort Zumwalt West High School and leads youth music ministry at Our Lady of Providence Church.
-In addition, she teaches private piano at the Community Music School of Webster University and works as a freelance pianist in the St. Louis metro area.
+Sarah Gallaher is a graduate of the University of Minnesota– Twin Cities where she completed a Masters of Music degree in Collaborative Piano and Coaching.
+A St. Louis native and Cor Jesu Academy graduate, she joined the St. Louis Children’s Choirs artistic staff in 2016.
+Ms. Gallaher is on faculty at St. Charles Community College and the Community Music School at Webster University, teaching class piano proficiency and private lessons.
+In addition, she leads youth music ministry at Our Lady of Providence Church and works as a freelance pianist in the St. Louis metro area.

 Linda Radick graduated from SIUE with a Bachelor of Arts degree.
-She studied piano with Ruth Slenczynska and Clayton Henderson.
-Mrs. Radick is currently the accompanist for choirs at Parkway West High School and accompanies singers and instrumentalists at Solo and Ensemble Festivals.
+Mrs. Radick accompanies for the Parkway School District and accompanies singers and instrumentalists at Solo and Ensemble Festivals.
 She has served as the music minister at several large St. Louis churches, and currently leads the contemporary worship at St. Lucas UCC.
-Mrs. Radick has served as the musical director/pianist for many high school and community theater productions, including Webster Groves High School, Marble Stage Theater and Kirkwood Theater Guild.
-She is also a private piano instructor and volunteers as a pianist at the David C. Pratt Cancer Center at Mercy Hospital.
+Mrs. Radick has served as the musical director/pianist for many high school and community theater productions, including Webster Groves High School, Marble Stage Theater, Insight Theater, and Kirkwood Theater Guild.
+She volunteers as a pianist at the David C. Pratt Cancer Center at Mercy Hospital.